Please use the menu below to navigate the article sections:

 Can I pass the AWS Certified Solutions Architect Professional exam without hands-on experience?

 - Yes, this is definitely possible and I have many students who have done this.
 However, it will definitely make it considerably harder.
 AWS recommend two or more years of experience for candidates and though you can certainly get by with less than this, it’s strongly recommended to get as hands-on as you can.
-So make sure you use a hands-on training course!
+So make sure you use a hands-on training course and sign up for our Challenge Labs.

 Are there any prerequisites to taking the exam?